Matthew-Beliveau/morrisville/README.md

 # morrisville

 Morisville is a project I am working on to automate user provisioning using freeIPA and Keycloak.
 Most of it in the beginning is going to be ansible scripts.
 I will update the scripts as I get better and better at scripting.

+(name may change soon)